ensembleanalytics/ensembleci/SETUP.md

 docker-compose up
 ```

-The three services should start with healthy logs.
+The three services, frontend, backend, and CI server should start with healthy logs.

 ## Self Managed Deployment From Source